pebblecode/pebble-handbook/great-people/people/remuneration.md

 # Remuneration

+*The process is currently under review this page may no longer apply*

 Your remuneration is linked to [performance](https://sites.google.com/a/pebblecode.com/wiki/archived/performance) but will not be discussed during your performance reviews.
 A good performance review however will obviously count toward your salary review, which will be once a year in March.

 Increases in salary, or bonuses, may also happen at other times if you are promoted.